ChessLogical/Sled-Ops/README.md

 render_reply_html: Generates the HTML for an individual reply Code is agnostic (makes its own directories so run it in any directory) latest reply brings post to top in main page,
-At this point requires intense testing to find and eliminate bugs.
+At this point requires intense testing to find and eliminate bugs. that will take a few days but then after that 80+ percent of app should be done and tested.